Dennis J. Kuester: Career

 He has served on the boards of directors of the Federal Reserve Bank of Chicago, IBM, Krueger International, Metavante, Modine Manufacturing, Super Steel Products and the Wausau Paper Corporation.

 Philanthropy

 He has served on the boards of trustees of the National Multiple Sclerosis Society, the Pabst Theater, the United Way, YMCA of Wisconsin and the Christian Stewardship Foundation.

 A Republican, he has supported George W. Bush, John McCain and Paul Ryan.
-He is the chairman of the board of directors of the conservative Bradley Foundation.
+He is the chairman of the board of directors of the Bradley Foundation.